"The ability to target different stages of the buyer journey will optimise advertising success and cost-effectiveness..."

 Google Shopping ads are specifically for retailers with products to sell.
-These ads include product images and price, and can appear alongside Google search results and Google Ads.
+These ads include product images and prices and can appear alongside Google search results and Google Ads.

-Google Shopping ads also appear amongst the results of the Shopping tab selected from Google search.
+Google Shopping ads also appear in the Shopping tab results selected from Google search.

 They can also appear as Display ads on participating websites.

-Google Shopping ad position ranking is also established by auction but instead of keywords, product data is Google’s basis for selection.
-Payment is by Cost Per Click (CPC) as well as Cost Per Engagement (CPE), which is when the user expands the ad for 10 seconds or more to view it in full, or when the user clicks on the ad.
+Google Shopping ad position ranking is also established by auction, but instead of keywords, product data is Google’s basis for selection.
+Payment is by Cost Per Click (CPC) and Cost Per Engagement (CPE), which is when the user expands the ad for 10 seconds or more to view it in full or when the user clicks on the ad.

-The advantages to retailers of Google Shopping include closer proximity to purchasing intent (see below for more details on the stages of purchasing intent), a potential for higher engagement through the use of the product image, as well as the opportunity to easily present multiple products
+The advantages to retailers of Google Shopping include closer proximity to purchasing intent (see below for more details on the stages of purchasing intent), a potential for higher engagement through the use of the product image, and the opportunity to easily present multiple products.

 Google Display Network

 Google Display Network ads show on third-party websites participating in the Google Display Network.
-The key difference is that users haven’t searched for a product on Google but instead, the advert is presented directly to them.
+The key difference is that users haven’t searched for a product on Google; instead, the advert is presented directly to them.

 The most obvious benefit of a Google Display Network ad is wide reach, which can be highly useful to build brand awareness or sell a generic consumer item.
-For small to medium-sized retailers though, the Google Display Network is usually less effective because of its less specific focus.
+However, the Google Display Network is usually less effective for small to medium-sized retailers because of its less specific focus.

 Getting started with Google advertising – the importance of planning